Nexfinity/CakeyBot-Wiki/en/feature/daily-content.md

 {.is-warning}

 This daily content type allows you to specify a custom list of text or images for the bot to send.
 The list is separated by semicolons (`;`) and is limited to 65,000 characters.
 You can also set a Custom Title, which is limited to 255 characters.

+## Remove Once Posted
+The Custom Content card has a **Remove Once Posted** toggle.
+When enabled, each item is removed from your list immediately after it's posted, so the same item can never be sent again - this prevents duplicate posts if you're cycling through a fixed set of content.

+> This is irreversible.
+Once an item is removed it cannot be restored, so make sure you keep a saved copy of your list elsewhere before enabling this toggle.
+{.is-danger}